-In addition to the high level principles and fitness and propriety standards under which we have previously taken enforcement action against misconduct in relation to benchmarks, our powers now include the ability to bring criminal prosecutions for certain types of conduct in relation to regulated benchmarks.
+In addition to the high-level principles and fitness and propriety standards under which we have previously taken enforcement action against misconduct regarding benchmarks, our powers now include the ability to bring criminal prosecutions for certain types of conduct regarding regulated benchmarks.
 The relevant criminal regime is set out in Section 91 of the Financial Services Act 2012, and includes two offences:

 - Making false or misleading statements in the course of arrangements for setting a relevant benchmark, intending that the statement(s) will be used for the purpose of setting the benchmark.